Lalit Narayan Mithila University

-The Lalit Narayan Mithila University (LNMU), formerly Mithila University, is a public university in India.
-Began in 1972, the university initially functioned from the Mohanpur House at Sara Mohanpur village of Darbhanga-Sakri route.
+The Lalit Narayan Mithila University (LNMU) is a public university in India.
+Beginning in 1972, the university initially functioned from the Mohanpur House at Sara Mohanpur village on the Darbhanga-Sakri route.
 In 1975, it was shifted to the campus belonging to Raj Darbhanga.

-The university is in Darbhanga town, Mithila, an ancient cultural region of North India lies between the lower range of the Himalayas and the Ganges river.
+The university is in Darbhanga town, Mithila, an ancient cultural region of North India that lies between the lower range of the Himalayas and the Ganges river.
 The university imparts education in fields such as humanities, social science, life science, commerce, and medicine, with both undergraduate and postgraduate courses.
 More than 400 faculties are engaged in teaching and research.